-Hell, most people don’t even know how much money they have in their bank account at any given moment, no wonder they’re broke.
+Hell, most people don’t even know how much money they have in their bank accounts at any given moment, no wonder they’re broke.

-Let’s do a 90 day challenge shall we, to figure your finances out?
+Let’s do a 90-day challenge to figure your finances out, shall we?

-(Even if you do it for 30 days if not 90 days, you’ll get some pretty valuable information about your spending habits out of this)
+(Even if you do it for 30 days – and not 90 days – you’ll get some pretty valuable information about your spending habits out of this)

 Start with buying a small notepad and pen that you can carry in your pocket at all times (or use your phone).

 For the next 90 days, you’re going to record every single transaction you make in that notepad.